Revision Facelift at a Glance

 |---|---|---|

-| Primary reason | Recurrent ageing after a satisfactory prior result | Correcting a specific concern from prior surgery |
+| Main reason | Recurrent changes after a satisfactory prior result | Specific concern from prior surgery or recurrent changes |

-| Operative records | Useful but not always essential | Highly desirable if obtainable |
+| Operative records | Useful | Highly desirable where obtainable |

-| Cost positioning | Higher than primary | Higher than primary, often higher than second facelift |
+| Predictability | Less predictable than primary surgery | Often less predictable than second facelift |

-Common Concerns Addressed
+Common Concerns Addressed in Revision Facelift Surgery

 |---|---|

-| Recurrent jowling and lower-face descent over time | Standard or deep plane secondary facelift, working through prior incisions where possible |
+| Recurrent jowls and lower-face descent over time | May be assessed for a secondary facelift plan, working through prior incisions where possible |

-| Pixie ear deformity (earlobe pulled downward and stretched) | Earlobe release and reconstruction, often combined with overall lower-face tension redistribution |
+| Pixie ear deformity (earlobe pulled downward and stretched) | May be assessed for earlobe release with redistribution of lower-face closure tension |

-| Visible, widened or pigmented facelift scars | Scar revision with re-excision and incision-pattern modification |
+| Visible, widened or pigmented scars | May be assessed for scar revision and incision-pattern modification |

-| Recurrent neck laxity, persistent platysmal banding | Formal neck lift component with deep neck work |
+| Recurrent neck laxity or persistent platysmal banding | May be assessed for a formal neck revision component |

-Why Revision Surgery is More Complex
+Why Revision Facelift Surgery Is More Complex

-| Feature | Primary Facelift | Revision Facelift |
+| Feature | Primary facelift | Revision facelift |

 |---|---|---|